Loading...

 Who Should Get FarmTogether?

-While still offering a stable investment, FarmTogether offers crowdfunding opportunities that have higher returns and greater risks than AcreTrader.
-Those investors who are willing to accept more risk will find it a more suitable crowdfunding platform than AcreTrader.
+While still offering a stable investment, FarmTogether offers crowdfunding opportunities with higher returns and greater risks than AcreTrader.
+Investors willing to accept more risk will find it a more suitable crowdfunding platform than AcreTrader.

-Also, while you shouldn’t invest in farmland unless you can afford to hold onto it for many years, FarmTogether does have a secondary market that provides the option to get out early if you have to do so.
+Also, while you shouldn’t invest in farmland unless you can afford to hold onto it for many years, FarmTogether has a secondary market that provides the option to get out early if you have to.
 It may be more appropriate for those who are only 90 percent sure they can tie up their money for years or decades.

 Those who want an online way to buy a whole farm will find FarmTogether a suitable choice, as will those who want to do a 1031 exchange.
 Also, those who want to invest in a sustainable farm fund and can invest a significant amount will find FarmTogether a suitable investment.